Jc-alt logo

 The efficiency of a hash table decreases significantly without balancing, as this leads to increased collisions as the table fills up, which leads to time needed to resolve collisions, as we traverse through list to find the element in linear time O(n).
 Operations like search, insert, and delete, degrade from O(1) on average to O(n) in the worst case.

-Rehashing is notably expensive as we must rehash every element with the new hash function, leading to O(n) for resizing and reinserting n elements.
+Rehashing is expensive as we need to rehash every element with the new hash function into their new bucket, leading to O(n) for resizing and reinserting n elements.

 Array Application: In place Transformations

-Perform transformations or reorderings on the array without using extra space.
+We can perform transformations or reorderings on the array itself without using extra space.

 Ex: Rotate an array to the right by k steps.